local-projects/rtls-protocol/README.md

 ## Compiling for C++, C#, Python (, Java, Objective-C, PHP, Ruby)

 First, make sure you have the `protoc` compiler installed.
 You can download it [here](https://developers.google.com/protocol-buffers/docs/downloads.html).
+Or Install on windows using `choco install protoc`

 Now, make sure you are in the root of the repo, and then run: